-It is a confidential, anonymous feedback of one’s strengths and weaknesses based on the perceptions of managers and co-workers.
-The 360-degree feedback process involves a wide range of people, including co-workers and managers.
-Each person fills out an anonymous feedback form that is available through an online survey.
+A method of getting an unbiased review from the workforce about an employee’s behaviour, strengths, weaknesses, and more by using a set of questions or an anonymous survey is known as 360-degree feedback.
 The survey includes questions measured on a rating scale.
 Organizations use the 360-feedback system to help managers and leaders identify their strengths and weaknesses.
 The automatic tabulation of results and a format that allows the recipient to create a development plan make this system effective.

 When properly implemented, it can be a highly effective tool for performance development.
 The anonymous feedback process allows people to provide honest input about their co-workers’ performance that they might reluctant to share.
 Recipients get to know what they should work on and how they might adjust their behaviours and skills to perform better at their jobs.

 It provides constructive criticism and guidance to employees for improving their performance.
-It gives valuable insights regarding what they do well and what they can do better.
+It gives valuable insights related to the individual’s work and areas of improvement.
 The feedback is designed to help the employee improve performance and move up the corporate ladder.

 For an effective 360-degree feedback process to be carried out, the following steps must be taken:

 Every company follows a different framework for the 360-degree feedback process, but these are the critical steps that everyone considers.
 Let’s take a look at the steps:

 Before starting the entire process, everyone should follow a plan and work accordingly.
 The feedback strategy must include the number of people from whom you will get the feedback, the set of questions you will ask, and the distribution chain.

 Clearly, the chief executives and board members must be aware of the feedback process.
 It does not only mean that you have to inform them; you must do the all-around communication about the process.